austin-butters/austin-butters/README.md

 ### JS Calculator
 Six weeks into DevAcademy I tried my hand at making a JavaScript scientific calculator, this project was never finished, and I managed to make a mess of my code but it's safe to say since this point I've focused on learning clean, maintainable coding practices.
 My JS-Calculator repository can be found [here](https://github.com/austin-butters/JS-Calculator)

+This project involved creating a syntax parser, recursive evaluation of brackets inside expressions, and many more things.

 ### Others